Can I receive health care at CSU Health Services without insurance?

 What are the hours that CSU Health Services Center is open?

-CSU Health Services is open from 8:00AM - 5:00PM Monday through Friday during the academic year.
+CSU Health Services is open from 8 a.m.-5 p.m.
+Monday through Friday during the academic year.
 Services are available on an appointment only basis (see FAQ #7).
 Telephone advice is available during clinic hours.
-To schedule an appointment or for more information call 687-3649.
+To schedule an appointment or for more information call 216-687-3649.
 If an emergency occurs when the Health Services Center is not open please contact on campus CSU police at 911.
 Infirmary and emergency care is provided only by area hospitals

 Does the Health Services Center offer emergency contraception?

 Yes.
-Emergency Contraception can be used if a condom breaks or for unprotected intercourse within 72 hours.
+Emergency contraception can be used if a condom breaks or for unprotected intercourse within 72 hours.
 A Same Day Appointment must be scheduled with the Health Services Center to get emergency contraception.
-Average cost is about $ 17.00 with out a PAP test.
+Average cost is about $ 17 without a PAP test.

 What services does the CSU Health Services Center provide?